mobizt/FirebaseClient/resources/docs/storage.md

 - `uid` - The user specified UID of async result (optional).

-12. ## 🔹  bool getMetadata(AsyncClientClass &aClient, const FirebaseStorage::Parent &parent)
+12. ## 🔹  String getMetadata(AsyncClientClass &aClient, const FirebaseStorage::Parent &parent)

 The bucketid is the Storage bucket Id of object to get metadata.